MicrosoftDocs/sql-docs/docs/relational-databases/security/authentication-access/azure-ad-authentication-sql-server-setup-tutorial.md

 The same syntax for creating Azure AD logins and users on Azure SQL Database and Azure SQL Managed Instance can now be used on SQL Server.

 > [!NOTE]
-> On SQL Server, any account that has the `ALTER ANY LOGIN` or `ALTER ANY USER` permission can create Azure AD logins respectively users.
+> On SQL Server, any account that has the `ALTER ANY LOGIN` or `ALTER ANY USER` permission can create Azure AD logins or users, respectively.
 The account doesn't need to be an Azure AD login.

 To create a login for an Azure AD account, execute the following T-SQL command in the `master` database: